 Since removing the bug splatter after every trip is very time-consuming and tedious, increasingly car owners are using different products to protect the car surface and prevent damage to the paint.

 Waxing the car is usually the cheapest and easiest way to protect the car paint.
-The wax will cover the clear coat of the car and ensure that the smaller insects like gnats will slide away.
+The wax will cover the car’s clear coat and ensure that smaller insects like gnats will slide away.
+Check my recommendation for the best car waxes.

 Another product to prevent bug splatter is a paint protection film or wrap.
 This wrap will also protect the car against small stones and rocks.